numberoverzero/bloop/docs/user/quickstart.rst

     :language: python
     :lines: 28-33

-Don't forget we need to handle cases where the tweet doesn't have any content, and building the condition gets more complex.
+Don't forget to handle cases where the tweet doesn't have any content, and building the condition gets more complex.
 What about if the tweet's content is empty, but the tweet was loaded from a query against an index that doesn't project content?
-We shouldn't expect it to be empty or not-empty, because we never tried to load it!
+There shouldn't be an expectation of empty or not-empty, because it was never loaded!

 There's an easier way: